Leopards have a stealthy reputation, but they can’t sneak away from extinction. Will you help us save them?

 Connecting the Dots

 Conservation begins with understanding.
-We are working with various partners to monitor leopard populations through photos taken with trail cameras.
-The patterns of spots on their fur are as unique as our fingerprints, and being able to track individuals is immensely helpful in understanding the secret lives of this elusive species.
+We are working with various partners to monitor leopard populations using photos taken by trail cameras.
+The patterns of spots on their fur are as unique as fingerprints, and being able to track individuals is immensely helpful in understanding the secret lives of this elusive species.
 We are also working to help build sustainable and genetically diverse leopard populations to help undo some of the damage that has been caused by habitat fragmentation and population isolation.

 A "black panther" in Africa and Asia is really just a leopard with a unique gene that makes its coat dark.